How to Stop Crochet From Twisting: 5 Essential Beginner Tips

 Extra Tips to Keep Your Crochet Laying Flat

-If you are still experiencing issues, consider working a foundation single crochet or foundation double crochet instead of a traditional chain.
-These techniques create the chain and first row simultaneously, eliminating the twist-prone chain entirely.
-They take a bit of practice, but once learned, they are a game-changer for any crocheter looking to master how to stop crochet from twisting beginner projects.
+If you’re still having trouble, try a foundation single crochet or foundation double crochet instead of a traditional chain.
+These create the chain and first row at the same time, eliminating the twist-prone chain entirely.
+They take a little practice, but once learned they’re a real time-saver.

 Remember that every crocheter, even professionals, dealt with twisting and curling when they started.
 The key is patience, practice, and the willingness to rip back and try again.
 Each project you complete builds muscle memory and stitch awareness that naturally reduces twists over time.